playajames419/FlagsLib/README.md

 ![logo](https://i.imgur.com/ci0RatM.png)

 # FlagsLib
-A minecraft library made for developers that makes it easy to attach persistent data to entities, locations, and items.
+A Minecraft library made for developers to make it easy and effortless to attach persistent data to entities, locations, chunks, worlds, items, and more.

 ## Examples
 ![example-1](https://i.imgur.com/BAxBCGD.png)